Quintom Dark Energy: Future Attractor and Phantom Crossing in Light of DESI DR2 Observation: Cosmological Evolution and Statefinder Analysis

 It is worth noting, however, that although the total dark energy equation of state $w_{\rm DE}$ starts in the phantom regime in the very early universe, the visible phantom divide crossing occurs at $z \simeq 1$--$4$.
 According to the current model, the phantom crossing may therefore occur earlier than suggested by the DESI DR2 observations.
 Moreover, the crossing takes place gradually and asymptotically, rather than as a sharp transition\cite{Ma:1995ey,Roy:2024kni,Roy:2023vxk}.
-At first glance, this behavior might appear to be an artifact of the chosen initial conditions or scalar-field potentials.
-However, its robustness is supported by the dynamical systems analysis presented in the previous section.

-For a quintom model to successfully reproduce the standard sequence of cosmological epochs, it must pass through a prolonged matter-dominated phase.
-The fixed points corresponding to matter domination, $\Omega_m \rightarrow 1$, are generically saddle points, characterized by $x_i \rightarrow 0$ and $y_i \rightarrow 0$, as also reported in earlier studies.
-Since a cosmological solution starting deep in the radiation-dominated era must transit through this saddle point, the equations of state of both the individual scalar fields and the total dark energy necessarily approach $w \simeq -1$ during matter domination.
-This behavior is independent of the specific forms of the quintessence and phantom potentials, provided the fields are minimally coupled to gravity and non-interacting at the level of the potential.

-Consequently, for any choice of initial conditions with $w_{\rm DE} \neq -1$ at early times, the system evolves toward $w_{\rm DE} \simeq -1$ during matter domination and subsequently departs from this value once dark energy becomes dominant.
-From the dynamical systems perspective, the phantom divide crossing in these types of models is therefore expected to occur asymptotically rather than abruptly.
+This behaviour can be justified from the dynamical system perspective.
+In general during the matter dominated era the dynamical variables typically evolve towards the neighbourhood of the matter dominated saddle points of the system, where $x_i \to 0$ and $y_i \to 0$.
+For the class of initial conditions considered in our numerical analysis this implies that the effective dark energy equation of state remains close to $w_{\rm DE}\simeq -1$ throughout the matter dominated epoch.

+However, this behaviour is not strictly universal and can depend on the choice of parameters and initial conditions.
+In particular, for proper choice of the quintessence slope parameter $\lambda_\phi$ the system may temporarily approach the scaling solution $p_3$, in which the quintessence field tracks the matter component and the effective dark energy equation of state can deviate from $-1$ and move closer to $w_{\rm DE}\sim 0$.

 The evolution of the Hubble parameter $H(N)$ is compared with observational data from cosmic chronometers (see the appendix of Ref.~\cite{Sahoo:2024dgb}) in Fig.~\ref{fig:Hubble}, using the same initial conditions as in the previous plots.
 From the figure, it is evident that the quintom model provides a good fit to the observed Hubble data at late times.